constantinchik/nvim-config/ReadMe.md

 # Open questions:

 - Undo does not work properly
-- Replace bufferline with tabufline
-- Auto-session does not work
-- Neotree vs nvim tree
 - Copilot does not seem to work...
-- Learn fugitive to not use git cli outside of nvim
 - Learn to use dap
 - Neotest for unit testing? https://github.com/nvim-neotest/neotest
-- Tab in cmp suggestions does not work